zainabHashem/Field-Marketing-Performance-Dashboard/README.md

-This is my Field Marketing Performance Dashboard.
-I built two versions: one in Excel and one in Power BI — to demonstrate both manual data handling and automated visualization skills.
-The goal is to analyze promoters’ performance, regional sales, and store distribution to support marketing decisions.

-Excel Dashboard

-This Excel dashboard was designed to track key performance metrics of field marketing.
-It includes revenue, promoters, promo types, and store distribution.
-I used charts, slicers, and data-driven visualizations for better interactivity.

-KPIs at the top:
-Total Revenue (7M)
-Total Visits (1500)
-Avg Audit Score (3.03)
-Total Promoters (1200)

-Revenue by Month / Region / Promo Type
-Cairo has the highest revenue, showing strong sales performance in that region Number of Promoters & Hours Worked by Region -> (productivity indicator) Top 10 Promoters by Visits -> (useful for rewards or best-practice analysis) Store Distribution & Status
-Low Stock Products  -> (Helps make quick resupply decisions) So in Excel, I focused on a clean, functional dashboard using slicers and visual consistency for decision-makers

-Power BI Dashboard

-In Power BI, I recreated and enhanced the dashboard for automation and interactivity.
-KPIs cards on top:
-Summarized same metrics dynamically (linked to data model).
-Visuals used:
-Bar charts for regional analysis
-Pie chart for promo type revenue
-Line chart for revenue trends over time
-Donut chart for store status
-Horizontal bar chart for promoter count
-Filters (Slicers):
-Interactive filters by Region & Promo Type allow management to drill down quickly.
-Design:
-Clean theme with corporate-style colors and alignment.
-Consistent formatting and readable numbers (in millions).
-In Power BI, I used DAX measures for total revenue and average audit score, added slicers for interactivity, and ensured responsiveness in layout.
+Field Marketing Performance Dashboard

+This project showcases a Field Marketing Performance Dashboard built in two versions — one in Excel and another in Power BI — to demonstrate both manual data handling and automated data visualization skills.
+The goal is to analyze promoters’ performance, regional sales, and store distribution to support marketing and business decisions.

+🧾 Excel Dashboard

+The Excel dashboard was designed to track key field marketing performance metrics, including revenue, promoters, promo types, and store distribution.
+It provides a clean and functional layout using charts, slicers, and data-driven visualizations for interactivity.

+Key KPIs

+Total Revenue: 7M

+Total Visits: 1,500

+Average Audit Score: 3.03

+Total Promoters: 1,200

+Main Insights & Visuals

+Revenue by Month / Region / Promo Type: Cairo leads in revenue, showing the strongest sales performance.

+Promoters & Hours Worked by Region: Used as a productivity indicator.

+Top 10 Promoters by Visits: Highlights best performers for recognition or benchmarking.

+Store Distribution & Status: Monitors store coverage and activity levels.

+Low Stock Products: Helps make quick resupply and inventory decisions.

+💡 Focus: A clean, decision-oriented layout with consistent visuals and intuitive slicers.

+📊 Power BI Dashboard

+The Power BI version enhances the Excel dashboard with automation, real-time interactivity, and dynamic visuals powered by DAX.

+Key Features

+Dynamic KPI Cards: Automatically updated metrics linked to the data model.

+Visuals Used:

+📊 Bar charts → Regional analysis

+🥧 Pie chart → Promo type revenue

+📈 Line chart → Revenue trends over time

+🍩 Donut chart → Store status

+📉 Horizontal bar chart → Promoter count

+Filters (Slicers)

+Interactive filters by Region and Promo Type for quick drill-down and exploration.

+Design & Layout

+Professional, corporate-style color palette.

+Consistent formatting with readable figures (in millions).

+Responsive and clean layout optimized for presentation and analysis.

+💡 Focus: Automated insights, interactive exploration, and strong visual storytelling using Power BI.

+🧠 Key Takeaways

+Demonstrates skills in both manual Excel-based reporting and automated Power BI dashboards.

+Shows ability to design data-driven marketing insights dashboards supporting performance tracking and decision-making.